brendt/stitcher.io/src/content/blog/2021-08-27-re-on-using-psr-abstractions.md

 I figure there's a chance of some people getting angry by this post.
 You're allowed to, I’m open for that feedback.
 Please reach out to me via [mail](mailto:brendt@stitcher.io) to tell me your thoughts.
 I don't question the sincerity and efforts of the FIG. I just genuinely believe they are trying to solve a problem that doesn't exist.

-Let me end with how I started: the FIG has had a great impact on the PHP community, I'm very thankful for the early work they did as pioneers.
-The whole community needs to acknowledge that.
+Let me end with how I started: the FIG has had a great impact on the PHP community, I'm very thankful for the early work they did as pioneers and the whole community needs to acknowledge that.
 I also think the FIG has reached its goal, and the project should be called complete.

 ---